pennhanlee/tp/docs/DeveloperGuide.md

 ##### Aspect: What to display DetailedBookCard with

 * **Alternative 1 (current choice):** Use JavaFX ListView
-  * Pros: Easy to keep UI up to sync with model by overriding ListCell's updateItem method
+  * Pros: Easy to keep UI up to sync with model by overriding ListCell's updateItem method.
-  * Cons: Extra care must be taken to not allow multiple books to be displayed as detailed view is only meant to show one book
+  * Cons: Extra care must be taken to not allow multiple books to be displayed as detailed view is only meant to show one book.

 * **Alternative 2:** Use other JavaFX layouts
   * Pros: More in-line with the purpose of the detailed view of showing only one book